pingcap/docs/blocklist-control-plan.md

 ### Disable Optimization Rules

-We can use the **Blacklist of Optimization Rules** to disable some of them if some rules lead to a sub-optimal execution plan for some special queries.
+We can use the **Blocklist of Optimization Rules** to disable some of them if some rules lead to a sub-optimal execution plan for some special queries.

 #### Usage